MCP Tools Reference

 Common behaviours

-Several conventions apply across all write operations:
+Several conventions apply across all tools:

-- Dry-run by default — all write operations preview changes without applying them.
+- Dry-run by default: all write operations preview changes without applying them.
 Ask the agent to "apply", "do it for real", or "run without dry-run" to execute.

-- Force push — skips conflict detection when pushing.
+- Force push: skips conflict detection when pushing.
 Use when you're certain your local version should overwrite the database.

-local,remote, orboth.
-The default depends on which environment variables you've configured.
+targets: "local" | "remote" | "both".
+The default depends on which environment variables you've configured. - Read-tool site selection: diagnostic and inspection tools accept